 Lect.
-5 Applications I. Vibration modes go through Wigner's theorem, C_n symmetry and D_3 symmetry.
-Study Example 5.1.
-C_n symmetry.
-More quantum mechanics applications follow in
+5 Applications I. Vibration modes go through Wigner's theorem, $C_n$ symmetry and $D_3$ symmetry.
+Study Example 5.1. $C_n$ symmetry.
+More quantum mechanics applications follow in sect.
+6.2 Applications II.

-Lect.
-6 Applications II.
 Quantum Mechanics, Sect.
 2. Perturbation theory.

 Does the proof in the Lect.
 4 Representation Theory II Appendix that the number of irreps equals the number of classes make sense to you?
 For an easy argument, see Vedensky Theorem 5.2 The number of irreducible representations of a group is equal to the number of conjugacy classes of that group.
 For a proof, work though Murnaghan Theorem 7.
 If you prefer a proof that your professor cannot understand, click here.